 - All members meet the independence standards for compensation and nominating committee membership under the NYSE listing standards.

-- The Compensation/Nominating/Governance Committee operates under a written charter that governs its duties and responsibilities, including the responsibility for executive compensation.
+- The Compensation Committee and the Nominating and Governance Committee operate under written charters that govern their duties and responsibilities, including the responsibility for executive compensation.

 Corporate Governance Principles